shiltemann/CTF-writeups-public/website/writeups/HackyEaster_2023/level7-3-coney-island-hackers-2.md

 And the hint for this challenge was `eval`, so clearly our input is going into an eval call

-We could use [JSfuck](http://www.jsfuck.com/#), but this generates strings that are way longer than our limit of 75 characters
+We could use [JSfuck](http://www.jsfuck.com/#) to pass in our password without using letters, but this generates strings that are way longer than our limit of 75 characters

 ![](writeupfiles/coney-length.png)